proper-testing/proper-testing.github.io/README.md

     API
     :   Browse our PropEr API
     Download
-    :    PropEr instructions how to do this
+    :    PropEr instructions on how to do this
     FAQ
     :    Frequently Asked Questions with PropEr Answers Publications